YkywzQQ/MediaRecode/README.md

 # MediaRecode
-Mass Video Editing with many effect
+Media Recode is tools for mass video editing, with this tools will help you edit many video with singe click. have many effect for content uplading on social media.